HenrikMoe/Shipyard-Jinsei.ai/README.md

 # Shipyard-Jinsei.ai
 Various data transformation and validation solutions powered by TF and GPT.

+## How these solutions help Shipyard:

+BRAND RESEARCH & POSITIONING: Understand statistics related to client businesses.
+STRATEGIC PLANNING: Specify key variables for strategic planning.
+DATA SCIENCE: Automate data intake from ERP systems.
+MEASUREMENT STRATEGY: Specify a traction measurement report and the GPT solution will fetch the report from the database.
+TRACKING & ROI RESEARCH: Specify a traction and/or ROI report and the GPT solution will aggregate the elements from the database.
+DATA ROAD MAPPING: Ask GPT about road mapping data cycles for feedback about optimum data management, storing, and validation strategies.
+TESTING & EXPERIMENTATION: Observe the training data and predictive performance of Jinsei.ai Shipyard models on https://jinsei.ai/shipyard

 ## 1) XML/CSV Sequence-to-Sequence Sheets Transformer

 - excel sheet content to database mapping service